canonical/opensearch-operator/docs/how-to/upgrade/perform-a-minor-upgrade.md

 ## Check the cluster health

-First, check the units have settled as `active/idle” state on juju status, with the newer revision number:
+First, check the units have settled as `active/idle` state on `juju status`, with the newer revision number:

 ```shell
 Model  Controller   Cloud/Region         Version  SLA          Timestamp